frictionlessdata/livemark/README.md

 > This software is in the early stages and not well-tested

-Livemark is a Markdown static page generator that brings in interactive charts, tables, and more.
+Livemark is a static page generator that extends Markdown with interactive charts, tables, and more.

 ## Purpose